nordlow/compiler-benchmark/README.md

 memory allocation) scope to a single function.

-The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, closely followed by Vox and D's `dmd`.
-Note that Vox is an experimental language.
+The Tiny C compiler (TCC) (`tcc`) is by a large margin, the fastest, closely followed by the C compiler Cuik, Vox and D's `dmd`.
+Note that Vox is an experimental language and Cuik is an experimental C compiler.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).